wezm/wezm.net/v2/content/posts/2025/website-fit-for-1999/index.md

 UTF-8 encoded chars come out using a Latin-1 rendition, such as "Wesâ\*™ Nonsense" for "Wes’ Nonsense".
 For a silly website, that's good enough.

 Along with the static content I included some dynamic content.
-The [home page] shows live energy information about the Qotom server.
+The [home page][home] shows live energy information about the Qotom server.
 This is pulled from an [Athom smart plug][athom] running [Tasmota] that the server is plugged into.
 The Rust server refreshes this information every 10s.
 The [about page] shows